 - All government and Local taxes

-- Assistance in arranging rescue operation in case of complicated health condition
+- Assistance in arranging rescue operation in case of complicated health condition (funded by travel insurance)

 - Discovery World Trekking’s appreciation of certificate after the successful trek

 - Accommodation, 3 meals (breakfast, meal and dinner) in Kathmandu